Home| Installation| Control Streams| Autocovariate| Bootstrap| Randomization Test | Files | References

 Action: display

-again to close the Folder Options dialog.
-With luck, you should now
+click OK again to close the Folder Options dialog.
+With luck, you should

 Manual Instructions

-program.
-This should be unnecessary if you use nmcg.
-If you do not
+should be unnecessary if you use nmcg.
+If you

 nmdsc runname